Indiana Pacers: 1987–2005: The Reggie Miller era

 Reggie Miller from UCLA was drafted by the Pacers in 1987, beginning his career as a backup to John Long.
 Many fans at the time disagreed with Miller's selection over Indiana Hoosiers' standout Steve Alford.
 The Pacers missed the playoffs in 1987–88, drafted Rik Smits in the 1988 NBA draft, and suffered through a disastrous 1988–89 season in which coach Jack Ramsay stepped down following an 0–7 start.
 Mel Daniels and George Irvine filled in on an interim basis before Dick Versace took over the 6–23 team on the way to a 28–54 finish.
 In February 1989, the team traded veteran center Herb Williams to the Dallas Mavericks for future NBA Sixth Man-of-the Year Detlef Schrempf.

 From 1989 to 1993, the Pacers would play at or near .500 and qualify for the playoffs; in 1989–90, the Pacers parlayed a fast start into the team's third playoff appearance under coach Bob Hill.
-But the Pacers were swept by the Detroit Pistons, who would go on to win their second consecutive NBA Championship.
+But the Pacers were swept by the Detroit Pistons, who would go on to win their second consecutive NBA championship.
 Reggie Miller became the first Pacer to play in the All-Star Game since 1976 on the strength of his 24.6 points-per-game average.
-Despite four straight first-round exits, this period was highlighted by a first-round series with the Boston Celtics in 1991 that went to Game 5.
-The next season, the Pacers returned to the playoffs in 1992 and met the Celtics for the second year in a row.
-But this time, the Celtics left no doubt who was the better team, as they swept the Pacers in three straight games.
+Despite four straight first-round exits, this period was highlighted by a first-round series with the Boston Celtics in the 1991 playoffs that went to game 5.
+The next season, the Pacers returned to the playoffs in 1992 and met the Boston Celtics for the second year in a row.
+This time, the Celtics swept the Pacers in three games.
 Chuck Person and point guard Micheal Williams were traded to the Minnesota Timberwolves in the off-season, and the Pacers got Pooh Richardson and Sam Mitchell in return.
 For the 1992–93 season, Detlef Schrempf moved from sixth man to the starter at small forward and was elected to his first All-Star game.
-Meanwhile, Miller became the Pacers' all-time NBA era leading scorer during this season (4th overall).
+Meanwhile, Miller became the Pacers' all-time NBA era leading scorer during this season (fourth overall).
 The Pacers returned to the playoffs with a 41–41 record, but lost to the New York Knicks in the first round, three games to one.

 1994–1997: Larry Brown era

 Larry Brown was brought aboard as Pacers' coach for the 1993–94 season, and Pacers' general manager Donnie Walsh completed a then highly criticized trade as he sent Schrempf to the Seattle SuperSonics in exchange for Derrick McKey and little known Gerald Paddio.
 But the Pacers won their last eight games of the season to finish with an NBA-era franchise-high 47 wins.
-They stormed past Shaquille O'Neal and the Orlando Magic in a first-round sweep to earn their first NBA playoff series win, and pulled off an upset by defeating the top-seeded Atlanta Hawks in the Conference semifinals.
+They stormed past Shaquille O'Neal and the Orlando Magic in a first-round sweep to earn their first NBA playoff series win, and pulled off an upset by defeating the top-seeded Atlanta Hawks in the conference semifinals.